Joseph McCarthy: McCarthy and Eisenhower

 During the 1952 presidential election, the Eisenhower campaign toured Wisconsin with McCarthy.
 In a speech delivered in Green Bay, Eisenhower declared that while he agreed with McCarthy's goals, he disagreed with his methods.
 In draft versions of his speech, Eisenhower had also included a strong defense of his mentor, George Marshall, which was a direct rebuke of McCarthy's frequent attacks.
-However, under the advice of conservative colleagues who were fearful that Eisenhower could lose Wisconsin if he alienated McCarthy supporters, he deleted this defense from later versions of his speech.
+However, under the advice of conservative colleagues who were afraid that Eisenhower could lose Wisconsin if he alienated McCarthy supporters, he deleted this defense from later versions of his speech.
 The deletion was discovered by William H. Laurence, a reporter for The New York Times, and featured on its front page the next day.
 Eisenhower was widely criticized for giving up his personal convictions, and the incident became the low point of his campaign.

-With his victory in the 1952 presidential race, Dwight Eisenhower became the first Republican president in 20 years.
+With his victory in the 1952 presidential race, Eisenhower became the first Republican president in 20 years.
 The Republican Party also held a majority in the House of Representatives and the Senate.
 After being elected president, Eisenhower made it clear to those close to him that he did not approve of McCarthy and he worked actively to diminish his power and influence.
 Still, he never directly confronted McCarthy or criticized him by name in any speech, thus perhaps prolonging McCarthy's power by giving the impression that even the President was afraid to criticize him directly.
 Oshinsky disputes this, stating that "Eisenhower was known as a harmonizer, a man who could get diverse factions to work toward a common goal. ...
 Leadership, he explained, meant patience and conciliation, not 'hitting people over the head.'"